Olen/homeassistant-plant/README.md

-# Alternative implementation plants component for Home Assistant
+# Alternative plants component for Home Assistant

 This integration can automatically fetch data from [OpenPlantBook](https://open.plantbook.io/docs.html) if you are a registered user.
 Registration is free.